Jason Robert Brown: Career

-His Bridges of Madison County, a musical adaption of the film with Marsha Norman premiered at the Williamstown Theatre Festival on August 1, 2013.
+His Bridges of Madison County, a musical adaption of Robert James Waller's 1992 novel with a book by Marsha Norman premiered at the Williamstown Theatre Festival on August 1, 2013.
 Directed by Bartlett Sher, the cast featured Elena Shaddow as Francesca and Steven Pasquale.
 The musical opened on Broadway on February 27, 2014, at the Gerald Schoenfeld Theatre, starring Kelli O'Hara as Francesca.
+The show closed on May 18, 2014, but Brown went on to win Tony Awards for Best Original Score and Best Orchestrations.